 Scarves are so versatile.
 They don’t judge you, they don’t miraculously shrink when you’re pregnant or put on a few pounds, and they have a tendency to stick around.

 But how to tie a scarf?
 That’s another story!
-We asked our friends for their favorite methods and came up with 19 (nineteen!) different scarf tying ideas you can try.
-Just read through the post or checkout the video at the end to learn how to do each one.
+We asked our friends for their favorite methods and came up with 19 (woo-hoo!) different scarf tying ideas you can try.
+Just read through this post or check out the video at the end to learn how to tie each one like a pro.

 19 Ways to Tie a Scarf

-Obviously, a shorter scarf is best for neck ties and basic drapes while a longer scarf is good for more complicated knots.
-And heavy winter scarves are ideal for a simple toss and tuck, in my experience, but feel free to try each knot with a bunch of different scarves to see how it looks.
+Obviously, a shorter scarf is best for neckties and basic drapes, while a longer scarf is good for the more complicated knots.
+And heavy winter scarves are ideal for a simple toss and tuck, in my experience.
+But feel free to try each knot with a few different types of scarves to see how it looks.

 1. The Braid

 Fold the scarf in half and place it around your neck.
 Take the loose ends of the scarf and pull them through the loop, making sure not to pull it too tight.
 Now, twist the loop and pull the loose ends through again.
 Continue twisting the loop with one hand and pulling the ends through until you run out of scarf.